-The author says that rather typically, ghosts you dream of, represent those aspects of yourself that you fear, and that dream giants can represent awe-inspiring powers.
-If you dream of being an invalid you may feel that something has robbed you of your ability or self-confidence, and so on.
-Many kinds of interpretations are possible, for dreams are seamed scenes for the individual, reflecting his or her state, conditions and all that.
+The author says that if you dream of being an invalid you may feel that something has robbed you of your ability or self-confidence, and so on.
+Dreams are seamed scenes for the individual, reflecting his or her state, conditions and much else.

 Keeping a dream diary near your bed is a help to recall dreams.
 And learning Jungian methods of drawing impressive scenes from dreams and note the key elements it the diary, could help you toward getting to terms with recurrent dream themes you host.

-The old Hebrew tradition is that one has to honour Yahweh, which means "I Am" (etc.) above all.
-If "heaven is within you" and God is in heaven, it suggests that the way to please one's self, or Atman, is not to get stupefied in front of works of art - various man-made gods and the like, but rather pay attention to tall dreams.
+The Hebrew tradition is that one has to honour Yahweh, which means "I Am" (etc.) above all.
+If "heaven is within you" and God is in heaven, it suggests that the way to please one's self, or Atman, is not to get stupefied in front of works of art - various man-made gods and the like, but rather pay attention to many a dream.

 For example, do you doubt that the Vatican Council, which is the highest authority in the Catholic Church, exhorts all members to recognise, preserve and promote the good things in Hinduism and Buddhism?
-The answer is "Yes!"
 If you doubt it, ask for evidence.
 Here it is: [◦Declaration on the Relation of the Church to Non-Christian Religions.
 Nostra Aetate].

 Trust is not to be looked down on, though, nor is rightful shares and roles in interactions either.
 But play it safe.
 Submitting much through trust may spell disasters to come.
 Trust, gullibility and credulity make beginners ensnared and victims of plots.
 The long-range results may include life lies to some.

-❋ Rabbinic at its best goes against hypocricy.
+◎ Rabbinic at its best goes against hypocrisy.